Product development

 In the product development phase, many people experience a greater need for administrative functions.

-The company may have employed several people, capital has been obtained from one or more investors, and the company has received public grants for one or more projects.
+The company may have employed several people and capital has been obtained from one or more investors.
+The company may also have received public grants for one or more projects.
 The company has more and more stakeholders to deal with, but the development of the product gets all the attention.
-In many cases, this means that reporting to investors is de-prioritized, and the general manager spends a lot of time on manual reporting to public grant providers to ensure payment of funds.
+In many cases, reporting to investors is de-prioritized.
+The general manager spends significant time on manual reporting to public grant providers.
+This is often necessary to ensure payment of funds.
 Manually updating liquidity forecasts to have an overview of how long the capital will last takes time.
 At the same time, the CEO focuses most of his time on raising capital to ensure the company's survival.

-In other words, increased need for administrative systems and structures is the first consequence of the company growing, and the general manager quickly becomes a bottleneck in several processes.
+In other words, increased need for administrative systems and structures is the first consequence of the company growing.
+The general manager quickly becomes a bottleneck in several processes.

-We recommend that the company carry out an overall survey of the stakeholders and the various stakeholders' requirements for the company.
+We recommend that the company carry out an overall stakeholder survey.
+The survey should identify the various stakeholders and their specific requirements.
 This, as well. simple liquidity planning should be the focus when establishing the structures in the accounting system.
-With the right set-up in the accounting system, complemented by a cost-effective reporting solution, reports to the stakeholders will come out at the touch of a key, and updating liquidity forecasts will become a left-handed task.
-This is a simple and cost-effective measure that reduces the administrative pressure on the general manager and enables the key people to focus on the company's core activities.
+With the right accounting system set-up, reporting becomes much easier.
+A cost-effective reporting solution can simplify stakeholder communication.
+Reports can be generated instantly, with just a keystroke.
+Updating liquidity forecasts becomes a quick and effortless task.
+This is a simple and cost-effective measure that reduces the administrative pressure on the general manager.
+It enables the key people to focus on the company's core activities.

 Magne Aasheim, BDO